Gaming fatigue: how to prevent burnout and save your career

 Most importantly, sleep!

-To even scratch the surface of the health benefits of sleep, we would need pages of content.
-Instead, we’re going to simply list some of the benefits associated.
+To read more about sleep and its importance to your overall health, check out our page dedicated to the topic of sleep.
 The importance of sufficient sleep cannot be understated.
-The reality is: without sufficient sleep, every aspect of your health & wellness suffers.
+The reality is: without sufficient sleep, every aspect of your health and wellness suffers.

-Insufficient sleep will suppress your immune system, decrease your physical ability (i.e. reaction time, nerve conduction, muscle contractile speed & strength), decrease your focus, suppress your memory, inhibit ability to learn, and so much more.
+Insufficient sleep will suppress your immune system, decrease your physical ability (e.g., reaction time, nerve conduction, muscle contractile speed and strength), decrease your focus, suppress your memory, inhibit ability to learn, and so much more.

 Specifically relating to gaming fatigue, your body will not appropriately cleanse the toxic byproducts of physiological processes during wakefulness, both in your blood and your organ systems—one of which is your brain.

 Ultimately, every part of your body suffers when you don’t sleep enough.
 Therefore, it is absolutely imperative that you aim to maintain a regular sleep schedule.
-There are four pillars of sleep which are all equally necessary.
+There are four pillars of sleep which are all equally necessary, and these are discussed in much greater detail on our sleep page.

-Of course, it’s best to sleep through the night rather than have interrupted sleep; this may require upgrading your sleep hygiene (a term we’ll discuss in-depth in a future post)
+Of course, it’s best to sleep through the night rather than have interrupted sleep; this may require upgrading your sleep hygiene, a term you can learn more about here.

 Take breaks during streaming or gaming

-In a previous post, we discussed how taking breaks can help prevent injuries or ailments from playing.
+In a previous post, we discussed how taking breaks can help prevent injuries or ailments that may result from playing video games.
 Those breaks are important, but the breaks we’re talking about here are more about separating yourself from the problem.

 To aid in preventing gaming fatigue, you’ll need to step away from your stream or your video game of choice and do something else—anything else.
 Find something you enjoy, and schedule time away from the grind.
 Even more importantly, schedule time away from the place you work.